Popusa/p2p-transactional-system/README.md

-1. Overview and System Design
+a.
+Overview and System Design
 This is a peer-to-peer transactional system where there are three collaborators and an extra collaborator who will act as the initiator.
 Each collaborator will receive one task to execute and then send the revised payload to the next collaborator.
 The payload consists of three parts: